rootdraws/Enoki-defi-v2/XXX_Enoki.md

 ## Enoki Club DAO

-An Aragon DAO that governs the Enoki system.
+A Tallyh DAO that governs the Enoki system.
 The ENOKI token is the governance token of the Club DAO.

 ## Architecture Diagrams